 Mr. Crocker estimates that the School District’s investment in the new MELTRIC plugs and receptacles will pay for itself by the second or third year, especially in labor savings.
 He says, “One of our goals is to cut down on the overtime needed to move and hook up the buildings.
 Another is to reduce the cost of wire, conduit and other materials we use.
 It’s going to save so much time, material and labor expense in the future that it is well worth the investment.”

 Safety is another benefit of the new connectors.
 “They disconnect with a safe, quick press of the pushbutton pawl and then a twist,” Mr. Crocker points out, “and the female receptacles on the lines that come from the main distribution panel have a dead front that protects anyone from contacting live parts.
 Around children, that’s a great thing because they can’t hurt themselves, no matter what they do.”

-A male inlet is installed at the mobile classroom corner opposite the panel.
+A male inlet is installed in the corner of the mobile classroom opposite the panel.
 The female connector is easily mated to the inlet providing a safe and neat power connection.

-The Decontactors are UL switch-rated and incorporate spring-loaded butt-style contacts to provide a secure connection over thousands of operations.
-The solid silver-nickel contact material withstands wear, corrosion, oxidation and other factors that contribute to premature failure of brass pin and sleeve-type devices that are sometimes used in similar applications.
+The MELTRIC devices are UL switch-rated and incorporate spring-loaded butt-style contacts to provide a secure connection over thousands of operations.
+The solid silver-nickel contact material withstands wear, corrosion, oxidation and other factors that contribute to premature failure of competing brass pin and sleeve-type devices that are sometimes used in similar applications.

-To date, approximately 350 of the portable buildings have been equipped, with more than 100 additional devices ordered.
-Looking to the future, the District now is ordering all new portable buildings to be equipped with the Decontactors.
+To date, approximately 350 of the portable buildings have been equipped with more than 100 additional devices ordered.
+Looking to the future, the District now is ordering all new portable buildings to be equipped with the MELTRIC Switch-Rated devices.
 Mr. Crocker says, “They will be pre-wired at the factory, so all we have to do before we plug them in is to check to see they are wired properly.”